telary-agency/telary-website/_posts/2025-05-09-history-data.md

 [More details on the job Data Engineer created around 2015](https://app.researca.com/article/77413).
 Source: https://blog.det.life/the-history-of-data-engineering-1762b017541a.

 Based on the progress in big data and other factors, AI was revolutionized.
-[This piece is very interesting on the factors making LLMs possible](https://www.understandingai.org/p/why-the-deep-learning-boom-caught).
+[This piece explains the factors that made LLMs possible](https://www.understandingai.org/p/why-the-deep-learning-boom-caught).

 # Personal View on the Current Situation (2020+)